EHR Implementation: Key Benefits & Potential Challenges

 • Inventory control

-Another example of why Electronic Health Records are important is easier billing through coding applications.
-With EHRs, the billing process is automated, making it easier and reducing errors while calculating manually.
+Another example of how Electronic Health Records benefit the healthcare system is easier billing through coding applications.
+With EHRs, the billing process is automated and simplified.
+Plus, the errors that occur while manually calculating payments completely disappear.

 Benefits for Patients

-• Patients can make appointments on their own, which simplifies the administrative process and helps eliminate treatment delays.
+With EHR systems, patients benefit from making appointments on their own, which simplifies the administrative process and helps eliminate treatment delays.
+Besides, this makes the whole patient care delivery path quicker, avoiding queues and appointment overlaps.

-• In addition to the abovementioned benefit, they can also access their medical records 24/7.
+In addition to the abovementioned benefit of EHR implementation, they can also access their medical records 24/7.

 The EHR is about quality, safety, and efficiency.
 It is a great tool for physicians, but cannot ensure these virtues in isolation.
 Achieving the true benefits of EHR systems requires the transformation of practices, based on quality improvement methodologies, system and team-based care, and evidence-based medicine.